 On Sept.
 16, 1969, Johnny Cash's "A Boy Named Sue" hit No. 1 on the country charts.
 By all accounts, the song is one of Cash's most iconic recordings.
 To this day, "A Boy Named Sue" permeates pop culture.
 Even if some folks don't realize where it came from.

+For the most part, the song was never meant for a widespread audience.
 But when Johnny Cash first performed the song live, he figured that kind of thing might resonate with his audience.
 Because the first time he performed it live was for a room full of convicts.
 And completely unrehearsed.

 That's right, Cash chose to play "A Boy Named Sue" for the first time at his infamous San Quentin State Prison performance.
 And the whole thing was kind of June Carter's idea, to be honest.